To be filed under Things I Never Thought I’d Be Blogging About At My Advanced Age: Breastfeeding.

 The freezer has been a real trooper for us.
 And although I only wrote about it once, I’m pretty sure that the ol’ “oh my God the freezer door was open overnight!” crapfest has actually happened TWICE.
 That’s… y’know… user error.
 Not the freezer’s fault.
 And sure, we’ve had to turn the thermostat down a little bit more every year, but it’s HOT out there in the garage, and it still WORKS, mostly.

-[Here we be a good time for a musical interlude.
+[Here would be a good time for a musical interlude.
 Perhaps a little ditty like, “You’re Some Good Storage, Mr. Freezer.”]

 This weekend, Otto cleaned out the garage.
 When times are tough, Otto is wont to wander out to the garage and rearrange things.
 He can spend hours out there and when he’s done it all looks the same to me, but it makes him happy.
 (This is not to disparage Otto in any way; I am pretty unobservant, and I have no idea where anything goes in the garage.)
 And like I was saying, this is pretty much Otto’s go-to coping mechanism in times of need.